Out of all the chores you have on the list, mowing the yard probably tends to be the most tedious one for some of you.

 As for those who are eying this particular riding mower, well, who knows?
 Maybe your local hardware store might be worth checking.

-If you’re not in luck, then you’ll just have to look into other riding mowers, instead.
+If you’re not in luck, then you’ll have to look into other riding lawn mowers for 1 acre instead.

 Husqvarna YTH18542 42 inches Riding Mower

 Another one from Husqvarna, and this one’s just as bulky as the MTD Gold.

 Other than appearance-wise, what else makes this different from the Z254?

 Well, whereas the Z254 has the most power in its engine, this Husqvarna has the least amount out of this selection with its humble 18.5 horsepower, with the Briggs and Stratton engine running it.